 The Conduct Process

 If you are documented for being involved in a potential policy violation, you will be contacted by email and asked to attend an individual hearing about your conduct.
+During the fall 2020 semester, most individual hearings will occur over Zoom.
 During this individual hearing, you will have the opportunity to discuss the incident with a University hearing officer, a professional staff member who investigates and determines responsibility of any violations.

 Failure to attend this meeting will result in the case being decided in your absence, as well as a failure to comply violation, an additional Community Standard violation on your record that may result in a registration hold being placed on your account.

-If you do not agree with the particulars of the violation or the sanctions, you will have three days to appeal.
-In most cases, the appeal will be sent to the student appeal board which is comprised of undergraduate students.
-They will have the final say and their determination is final.
+You will have three days to appeal.
+If your case was hearing under the non-suspendable hearing procedures, the appeal will be sent to the student appeal board which is comprised of undergraduate students.
+You will receive a notification from our office when your appeal has been submitted.
+The Community Standards Appeal Board will have the final say and their determination is final.

 Opening the Individual Hearing Email

 Our system will send the meeting letters through a secure email system called Maxient.
-This email will contain a link to a login screen where you must enter your Banner id (including the three zeros) to retrieve a letter that includes the time, location and hearing officer you will meet with.
+This email will contain a link to a login screen where you must enter your student ID (including the three zeros) to retrieve a letter that includes the time, location and hearing officer you will meet with.

-The Family Educational Rights to Privacy Act (FERPA) restricts parents from being contacted directly regarding a violation of policy concerning their child.
-However, parents will be contacted regarding more serious violations such as underage drinking and illegal drug use.
+The Family Educational Rights to Privacy Act (FERPA) restricts parents/families from being contacted directly regarding a violation of policy concerning their child.
+However, parents/families will be contacted regarding more serious violations such as underage drinking and illegal drug use if students are under the age of 21.
+Families will only be notified after a finding of responsibility is made in a hearing either by the hearing officer and an appeal deadline has passed, or after a final determination has been made by an appellate body.
+In accordance with FERPA, the University will contact family when there is:

 To allow SLU personnel to discuss any issues outside of alcohol and drug violations with your parents, you will need to grant permission by going to mySLU Share in Banner and checking the conduct box.